Watching

 NRL (US Navy)

 NRL - US Navy WebsiteThe US Navy closely monitors tropical weather systems to ensure the safety of its ships.
-For all the basins followed by the nhc, they are the same forecast.
-On the other hand the NRL also monitors systems in areas where the nhc is not present (the Indian Ocean in particular).
+For all the basins followed by the NHC, they are the same forecast.
+On the other hand the NRL also monitors systems in areas where the NHC is not present (the Indian Ocean in particular).
 It is interesting to see the evolution of the systems in these areas poorly covered by the usual weather sites.On the other hand, it is the NRL which is at the initiative of the classification of disturbances in Invest.
 They are also the ones providing the logistics for the Hurricane Hunters.

 The site is a bit old and the interface is not the most intuitive!